unredacted-word/spectacle/chapters/bibliography.md

 Marx, K. (1843, September). _Letter from Marx to Arnold Ruge_.
 Retrieved from https://www.marxists.org/archive/marx/works/1843/letters/43_09-alt.htm

-Marx, K. (1844). _Introduction to a Critique of Hegel’s Philosophy of Right_.
+Marx, K. (1844). _Introduction to a Critique of Hegel's Philosophy of Right_.
 Retrieved from http://www.bopsecrets.org/CF/marx-hegel.htm

 Marx, K. (1856). _Speech at the anniversary of the People's Paper_.
 Retrieved